Aussie Gold Hunters

 Aussie Gold Hunters is an Australian factual television show which follows crews of gold prospectors in Australia.
 The series is produced by Electric Pictures and began on the Discovery Channel on 15 September 2016.
 The series has been a ratings success and gone on to air in 125 countries including the United Kingdom.

-In August 2022 the series was renewed for a eighth and ninth season, with season eight to premiere in 2023.
+In August 2022 the series was renewed for an eighth and ninth season, with season eight to premiere in 2023.
 Season seven concluded on 13 October 2022.

 Premise

 The series follows gold miners in various locations of Western Australia, Victoria and Queensland as they strive to reach their individually set season target (measured in troy ounces of gold).
 They use a variety of mining techniques including use of metal detectors of surface or excavated soil for gold nuggets; and sluicing, dry blowing or heap leaching for gold particles.

 Production

 The first season of eight episodes produced by Electric Pictures premiered on 15 September 2016.
 In March 2017 the series was renewed for a 10 episode second season, which premiered on 6 July 2017.
 In March 2018 the series was renewed for a 13 episode third season, which premiered on 31 May 2018.
 In September 2018 the series was renewed for a 13 episode fourth season, which premiered on 2 May 2019.